 At Portland Psychotherapy, we’ve written and presented quite extensively on SAD and the Winter Blues:

-- You can even download a two-page handout on SAD from our Depression Treatment Program information web page devoted to SAD.
+- We have detailed information about SAD, and evidence-based treatment options for SAD, on our Depression Treatment Program information web page devoted to SAD.

 Feel free to check out these resources.
 Still have questions?
 Please don’t hesitate to contact us.